themejunkie/scroll-top/readme.txt

 * Change animation you like.
 * Automatically hide on screen width smaller than 600 pixels.
 * Custom CSS area
-* Mobile device friendly plugin settings

 = Contribute =

-If you want to contribute, we hosted the plugin on github: [https://github.com/satrya/scroll-top](https://github.com/satrya/scroll-top)
+If you want to contribute, we hosted the plugin on github: [https://github.com/themejunkie/scroll-top](https://github.com/themejunkie/scroll-top)

 == Installation ==